akshaya-ajith/n-body-sim/README.md

 # n-body-sim

-Solar system simulator using OpenGL and Verlet.
+Solar system simulator using Verlet velocities.

 A direct N-Body Simulator.
 Utilizes elementary molecular dynamics to simulate a solar system using Newtonian mechanics and the Newtonian law of universal gravitation.